-This Chocolate Streusel Coffee Cake was inspired by a visit to Zingerman’s Bakehouse, where we sampled both their cake and coffee.
+This Chocolate Streusel Coffee Cake was inspired by a visit to Zingerman’s Bakehouse.
 After tasting one of their coconut & lime flavored cakes, I couldn’t wait to get home and try making one.
 Alas, it was not the coconut & lime cake that came out of my kitchen, but this chocolate streusel topped cake.

 Based on how much fun I had making a chocolate coffee cake, I kind of want to open up a little shop and just make flavored coffee cakes all day.
 Here’s another photo.

 This recipe, which I hope to be the first of many more, is based on one from an old magazine called Chocolatier.
-It’s a vanilla flavored coffee cake with a cinnamon sugar and chocolate chip filling plus a topping of chocolate flavored streusel.
+It’s a vanilla flavored coffee cake with a cinnamon sugar and chocolate chip filling andstreusel.
 The texture is different than my usual coffee cake in that it is a bit sturdier and not as smooth, but it works with the texture of the filling.

 The cake is so good I’ve made it twice.

-First I halved the Chocolate Streusel Coffee Cake and baked it in a loaf pan.
+First I halved the recipe and baked the cake in a loaf pan.
 Next, I made the full recipe in a 9 inch round springform.
 I liked the springform version best, but the loaf pan coffee cake tasted great and used half of the ingredients.
 If you’re in the mood for a coffee cake, give this one a try!

 Chocolate Streusel Coffee Cake